sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 #### Forecast service

 You also need the forecasted power for your solar system.
-Therefore you first ad another Agent 'Forecast.solar', which connects to the [Forecast.solar](https://forecast.solar/) service.
-In this agent you have to add the 'apikey' of this service.
-You can register for a [public free account](https://forecast.solar/#accounts) to get this key.
+Therefore, remember you need to have added the access key for the external 'forecast.solar' service earlier when [setting up OpenRemote and customising it](#set-up-openremote-and-customisation).
+You can register for a [public free account](https://forecast.solar/#accounts) to get the API key first.
-Once the Forecast.solar Agent is connected, you have to fill in the following attributes in your solar asset (see also Figure 2):
+To be able to forecast the solar power, you have to fill in the following attributes in your solar asset (see also Figure 2):
 * Panel azimuth (South orientation or a perfect East-West orientation for an East-West panel orientation equals 0 degrees)
 * Panel orientation ('SOUTH' means all panels are oriented in the same South direction; 'EAST WEST' means an East-West configuration)
 * Panel pitch (horizontal is 0 degrees)
 * Power export max (the installed peak capacity in kW)
 * Location.
-You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by double clicking on the map.
+You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by long-pressing on the map.

-Now add an additional configuration item 'Include forecast solar service' to the 'power' attribute of your solar asset (see Figure 5).
+Now can turn on the attribute 'Include forecast solar service' on your solar asset (see Figure 2).
 Once saved the forecast service is running.
-To see it in action you can go to the 'Insights' page and select the power attribute in a chart.
+To see it in action you can go to the 'Insights' page and select the 'Power' attribute in a chart.
 The dotted line will represent the forecasted data.

 Optionally, if you also want to store the forecasted power for comparing it with the actual values, you can also add the configuration item 'Include forecast solar service' to the attribute 'Power Forecast', as well as the configuration items 'Has predicted data points', 'Read only', 'Rule state', 'Set actual value with forecast', and 'Store data points'.

+A second option is to turn on the attribute 'Set actual solar value with forecast'.
+This is convenient if you can't get live power data for your solar panels.
+The actual 'Power' will now also bet set by the forecast.

 ### Wind Turbine